 Because FSA is providing this coverage retroactively and losses for the 2012 crop year are known, FSA expects that each applicant would select the additional assistance coverage level that provides the largest payment based on the applicant's known losses and amount of the applicable premium.
-Therefore, to minimize the burden on the applicants, FSA will calculate which coverage level will provide the maximum payment for a particular producer's 2012 losses, and automatically subtract the premium for that level of coverage from the payment amount.
+Therefore, to minimize the burden on the applicants, FSA will calculate Start Printed Page 42496which coverage level will provide the maximum payment for a particular producer's 2012 losses, and automatically subtract the premium for that level of coverage from the payment amount.
 Producers who already received NAP payments for 2012 losses will be eligible to receive additional NAPFF payments up to the additional assistance coverage level (minus the original NAP payment received), unless such additional payment would exceed the payment limit for NAP.
 For most applicants, unless they have already received payments at or near the NAP payment limit for other 2012 NAP losses, the maximum payment will be at the 65 percent coverage level.
 (The premium calculation is described in more detail later in this document.)

 If a producer did not previously apply for NAP coverage for the 2012 crop year and pay the applicable service fee, the service fee must be paid at the time of NAPFF application.
 The service fee for the 2012 crop year is the lesser of $250 per crop or $750 per producer per administrative county, not to exceed a total of $1,875 for a producer with farming interests in multiple counties.
 This fee is specified in the 2008 Farm Bill and is not changed by the 2014 Farm Bill.